 - Repeat until you’ve used up all the filling.

-- Pour oil into a high-sided small-medium sized pan (around 17-18cm in diameter) until it reaches around 2.5cm (one inch) from the base of the pan then heat the oil until it gets to 175˚C (test the heat with a thermometer).
+- Pour oil into a high-sided small-medium sized pan (around 17-18cm in diameter) until it reaches around 2.5cm (one inch) from the base of the pan then heat the oil until it gets to 175°C (350°F).

 - Fry 3-4 spring rolls at a time for 3.5cm, ensuring they don’t touch and turning them occasionally to make sure they are even coloured and don’t burn.
 Remove them when they are golden-brown.
 If necessary, place them on a paper towel on a rack to drain any excess oil.